How to Add Attachments to Excel Using GroupDocs.Watermark Java

 License Acquisition

 Start with a free trial by downloading a temporary license from here to explore full features without limitations.
-For production use, you’ll need to purchase a license.
+For production use, purchase a permanent license.

 Setting Up GroupDocs.Watermark for Java